The Global Water Alliance

 Join the Walk that will liberate women and children from heavy labor of searching for water in drought seasons.

-April 5, 2017 Workshop in commemoration of World Water Day.
-Venue: Wharton School of Business: topic; global wastewater treatment issues.
+April 5, 2017: Annual Water Symposium.
+A workshop in commemoration of World Water Day.
+Venue: Wharton School of Business: Topic; global wastewater treatment issues.

 The Global Water Alliance is a Philadelphia-USA based non-government 501c3 organization.
 We are comprised of professionals and students from many disciplines, who apply an integrated water management perspective in the pursuit of its goals, targeting specifically drinking water, sanitation, and hygiene (WASH) challenges with special attention to the global equity issues.